-At the bottom of the bin there are small door that can be opened to remove the fully developed compost while you keep adding new scraps to the top.
+At the bottom of the bin, there is a small door that can be opened to remove the fully developed organic compost while you keep adding new scraps to the top.

 This method takes the longest to turn the scraps into soil.
 You can buy an enclosed bin or if you’re feeling crafty, you can DIY.

-You put your food scraps in the compartment, give it a tumble and voila!
-In a few short months, you’ll have compost.
+You put your food scraps in the compartment, give it a tumble, and voila!
+In a few short months, you’ll have organic compost.